JKaizenn/Intelligrade/CONTRIBUTING.md

 ---

-Thank you for helping make IntelliGrade better! 🎓
+Thank you for helping make IntelliGrade better for my senior project! 🎓